aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 export AWS_SESSION_TOKEN=IQoJb3JpZ2luX2VjEI7//////////wEaCXVzLWVhc3QtMSJHMEUCIFfRRvaFjczQlyqgSvSzYMfviRvQjdFNFudh0gBooEAEXAMPLE
 ```

-7. Bootstrap the AWS Account & region you are planning to yse.
-This is only needs to be done once per account-region combination.
+7. Bootstrap the AWS Account & region you are planning to use.
+This only needs to be done once per account-region combination.

 ```bash
 export CDK_NEW_BOOTSTRAP=1